wp-plugins/b09-link-to-existing-content/readme.txt

 B09 Link to Existing Content is a small plugin that is ment to improve the wordpress "Link to existing content"-functionality.

 * Default Behaviour is seamless, just continue using the Link PopUp as always
+* New in version 1.5: Options Page to alter your personal settings
 * Consider installing the plugin <a title='Search Everyting' href='http://wordpress.org/plugins/search-everything/'>Search Everything</a> for full control over the search results when using "Link to existing Content"
 * Optional: Makes internal links more future-proof by using a shortcode with the post or taxonomy id.
 Just select the post you want to link to and click "Add Shortcode", and the shortcode gets pasted to your editor and automatically handled in your themes.
 This feature has to be activated by using a shortcode, as described below:
 * Filters for this plugin: